-Quick pitch tent started as a student project in 2004, how did the idea for it come about and did you think it would become such a popular and widely used product?
+The ‘Quick Pitch’ pop-up tent started as a student project in 2004, how did the idea for it come about?
+Did you think it would become such a popular and widely used product?

-In my final year project at university, I was stuck with an idea that didn’t really work, and a really exciting conversation with one of my tutors at the time came about on what I wanted to get out of the degree, and how I could make my project more exciting.
-Being young at the time, I loved festivals and had recently wrestled with a really unruly tent the summer before I started the project.
-So, the idea stemmed from here.
+In my final year project at university, I was struck with an idea.
+I had a really exciting conversation with one of my tutors at the time about what I wanted to get out of my degree and how I could make my project more exciting, and the Quick Pitch pop-up tent was born.

-The exciting element about the project is that it was then developed into something that was sustainable.
-It was designed as a tent that was made out of a biodegradable membrane, with a structure on the inside that could be taken out and recycled.
+The exciting element about the project was that it was then developed into something that was sustainable, too.
+I designed a tent that was made out of a biodegradable membrane, with a structure on the inside that could be taken out and recycled.